philou/philou.github.com/_posts/2021-01-25-growth-mindset-coaching-turn-remote-work-commutes-into-team-learning.markdown

 ## The Story of Good Morning Learning

-I'm a learning addict.
+I'm a [learning addict](/categories/#learning).
 If I'm not careful, I can get demoralized by the infinite amount of exciting things to learn!

 Keeping our skills up to date is crucial for anyone in the software industry.
 This holds true for us, technical agile coaches, but also for the developers we work with.

-A few years ago, during his mob programming training, Woody Zuill planted a little idea into my brain:
+A few years ago, during his mob programming training, [Woody Zuill](https://woodyzuill.com/) shared a great practice:

 > At Hunters, we started every day with 1 hour of learning.